hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-17-discussion-sessions-six-months-in.md

 [Aiming to release blogpost - Community discussion onboarding]

-We are also announcing the next round of Community Discussion Host Onboarding which will commence the last week of July!
-More information coming soon!
+We are also announcing the next round of Community Discussion Host Onboarding the last week of July!
+More information to follow!